expo/expo/docs/pages/versions/unversioned/sdk/filesystem.md

   - **idempotent (_boolean_)** -- If `true`, don't throw an error if there is no file or directory at this URI. `false` by default.

+### `FileSystem.deleteLegacyDocumentDirectoryAndroid(fileUri, options)`

+Delete the legacy document directory used in Android standalone apps built with SDK 32 and below.

+In standalone apps built with this SDK version, files in the legacy document directory are automatically copied to the current (new) document directory upon first launch.
+Any files already in the current (new) document directory will not be overwritten.
+This allows seamless transitions without your application code needing to be aware of the legacy document directory subfolder.

+The legacy document directory is NOT deleted on launch in case your application code depends on it, meaning any legacy files may be duplicated.
+If you have a large files stored in the FileSystem, you may want to call this method soon after launching your app in order to free up storage on the user's device.

+If the legacy document directory does not exist, this method is a noop and is therefore safe to call repeatedly.

 ### `FileSystem.moveAsync(options)`

 Move a file or directory to a new location.